terotuomala/k3s-kustomize-skaffold-k3d-example/README.md

 An example local k8s development environment using kustomize, skaffold and k3d.

-### TL;DR
 - Bootstraps k3s cluster using k3d
-- Creates a local insecure registry so Skaffold can build images using local Docker
+- Creates a local insecure registry in order that Skaffold can push images using local Docker as builder and k3s can pull the images
 - Kustomize uses [Directory Structure Based Layout](https://kubectl.docs.kubernetes.io/pages/app_composition_and_deployment/structure_directories.html)
 - Skaffold uses kustomize for building and deploying k8s manifests using [local](#kustomize-directory-structure-based-layout) overlay
 - An example `node.js` app will be bootstrapped with [File sync](https://skaffold.dev/docs/how-tos/filesync/) and [Port forward](https://skaffold.dev/docs/how-tos/portforward/) enabled